spokestack/react-native-spokestack-tray/README.md

   pod 'Permission-SpeechRecognition', :path => "#{permissions_path}/SpeechRecognition.podspec"
 ```

-Because a couple of our dependencies are written using Swift, we need to use
+We need to use `use_frameworks!` in our Podfile because a couple of our dependencies are written using Swift.
-`use_frameworks!` in our Podfile.

 ```ruby
 target 'SpokestackTrayExample' do